qedsoftware/crashup/USAGE.md

 Integrating your application with Crashup
 =========================================

-I assume that your project is CMake-based.
+I assume that your project is CMake-based and uses Qt5 framework.

 **NOTE:** Crashup does not require installation (it is automatically installed by Hunter when building with CMake).